a2stuff/a2d/.github/ISSUE_TEMPLATE/desk-accessory-bug-report.md

 ---
 name: Desk Accessory bug report
-about: Create a report to help us improve
+about: Report a problem with an existing Desk Accessory
-title: ''
+title: Title (ten words or less)
-labels: bug, Desk Accessories
+labels: Desk Accessories, bug
 assignees: ''

 ---